Let's Encrypt Auto-Renewal Setup for Ubuntu Servers

 How Let's Encrypt Certificate Renewal Works

 Let's Encrypt certificates are valid for 90 days.
-This shorter validity period is deliberate: it limits the potential damage if a private key is compromised and encourages automated renewal practices.
+This shorter validity period limits the potential damage if a private key is compromised and encourages automated renewal practices.
 Certbot, the official Let's Encrypt client, handles renewal automatically on most Ubuntu systems when configured correctly.

-If you are new to Let's Encrypt or have not yet set up your initial certificate, it is worth reviewing the full setup guide for Let's Encrypt on Ubuntu before configuring auto-renewal.
-Understanding how the complete process works helps you diagnose and fix problems when they occur.
+If you are new to Let's Encrypt or have not yet set up your initial certificate, reviewing the setup guide for Let's Encrypt on Ubuntu helps you understand the complete process before configuring auto-renewal.

 Certbot Auto-Renewal Configuration on Ubuntu

 When you install Certbot with apt install certbot python3-certbot-nginx or python3-certbot-apache, it installs a systemd timer that runs the renewal check twice per day by default.
-This behaviour is standard on Ubuntu 18.04 and later.
+This behaviour is standard on Ubuntu 18.04 and later systems.

-You can verify the timer is active with a simple command.
+Verify the timer is active with this command.

 sudo systemctl status certbot.timer

 The timer runs certbot renew, which checks all installed certificates.
 If any certificate is within 30 days of expiry, Certbot attempts to renew it.
-The renew command only actually requests a new certificate if renewal is genuinely needed, so on most days no new certificate is issued.
+The renew command only requests a new certificate when renewal is genuinely needed, so on most days no new certificate is issued.

 sudo systemctl list-timers